uwcirg/wahs-environments/README.md

 DeM is the dementia education module.
 Assessments are entered by providers and consist of six screening tools assessing and occasionally scoring different domains:
+- Cognition
+- Mood, Behavior
+- Medical Problems
-- Cognitive
+- Care Partner Needs
-- Social
+- Social Determinants
-- Determinants
+- Health Systems

 A separate app displays longitudinal sessions and conditionally displays provider recommendations based on scores in different domains.